nasa/cumulus/README.md

 ## Deploy

 Run the following command with the stack name to use.
+(Suggested name is your first two initials + `-gibs-dashboard`)

 `bin/deploy.sh my-stack-name`